swilliams11/edgemicro-decorator/README.md

 * [Spring Boot sample application](https://github.com/spring-guides/gs-rest-service) is listening on port 8090 and you can view the [docs here](https://spring.io/guides/gs/rest-service/).
 * Cloud Foundry creates an HTTP route to the app based on the Manifest.yml file located in the spring_hello App
 * Apps that use the HTTP route are required to listed on port 8080 (will validate)
+* This repo uses Edge Microgateway version 2.3.1

 ## What is the additional space required for my container?
 Edge Microgateway is a Node.js application that includes other node libraries as well.
 Therefore, the total additional space required is the total space for the Node.js runtime, the core Microgateway and all of the required node modules.
 * Node.js v6.9.1-linux-x64 - ~48MB
 * Edge Microgateway v2.1.2 (including node_modules) - ~103MB
+* Edge Microgateway v2.3.1 (including node_modules) - ~103MB

 ## What files are included in the edgemicro-decorator?
 There are several files that are include:
 * `lib` directory
   * apigee-edge-micro.zip - older version of microgateway 1.0 (will be removed)
   * microgateway-2.1.2.zip - includes all the required node_modules for Microgateway to run
+  * microgateway-2.3.1.zip - includes all the required node_modules for Microgateway to run
   * microgateway-2.1.2min.zip - only includes the core Microgateway.
 This requires that `npm install` is executed to install the required node modules.
   * node-v6.9.1-linux-x64.tar.xz - Node.js runtime
   * node-v6.9.1.tar.gz - Node.js runtime (will be removed)